Congratulations! You’ve successfully completed the Onboarding stage of our process and signed an agreement for your system.

 Since your solar system will feed extra energy into the power grid, we will need to follow your utility company's application process for interconnection.
 If your power company offers a net-metering or solar buyback program, we will apply for that here as well.

-After your plans have been drawn up, our permitting department will submit them for approval with your jurisdiction.
+After your plans have been drawn up, they'll be submitted for approval with your jurisdiction.
 The timeline for this process can vary because each jurisdiction has different policies, requirements, and processing times.

 Once the permits for your system are approved and your utility company approves the interconnection application, we can schedule the installation for your system and ship your equipment.
 The process of installation generally takes 1-2 days.